 For details of individual test requirements and information see the handbook.

 All assays have a margin of error associated with the calculation of the numerical value.
-This is referred to as the measurement uncertainty.
-Further information on the measurement of uncertainty for our laboratory assays is available by contacting the laboratory.
+This is referred to as the measurement uncertainty and is usually expressed as a percentage of the reported figure.
+This calculation allows the user to understand the uncertainty of any numerical results and can be assured with 95% confidence that the true result lies plus or minus the measurement uncertainty around the reported value.
+Further information on the measurement of uncertainty for our assays is available by contacting the laboratory.

 Indications for monitoring

 • Patients receiving itraconazole – to check drug absorption and to monitor compliance

 • Patients receiving posaconazole – to check drug absorption and to monitor compliance